Very few buildings will have you stand in awe as much as the interior of this amazing structure in Rome.

 5. It has been used as the venue for choosing a new Pope since 1492

 Whenever it’s time to choose a new Pope, a chimney is installed on top of the Sistine Chapel.
-A conclave of the College of Cardinals comes together in a private meeting inside the chapel in order to decide who will be the new Pope.
+A conclave of the College of Cardinals comes together in a private meeting inside the chapel to decide who will be the new Pope.

 At the end of the meeting, there are two options.